belzecue/BimDav_godot-rollback-netcode/README.md

 The message serializer will convert input messages to bytes for sending to the other clients.

-The default implementation is relatively wasteful (ie. it will likely lead to messages exceeding the [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit)) so you will **ALMOST ALWAYS** want to replace it with your own implementation that can pack the data as small as possible.
+The default implementation is relatively wasteful (it will likely lead to messages exceeding the [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit)) so you will **ALMOST ALWAYS** want to replace it with your own implementation that can pack the data as small as possible.
 This can only be done by knowing